Been here? Rate It!

 The Tavern stands much as it was when it first opened.
 They have done very little to change the historical charm of the place; thankfully.
 Inside is full of warm wood walls, floors and furnishings.
 The bar is a small area but perfect for pre-dinner drinks.
 We loved the feel of this place from the moment we stepped through the door.

 The host sat us at a nice candlelit table for two close to the fireplace and handed us menus.
 Our waiter arrived shortly after to take our drink order.
 Choosing an appetizer and entrée was incredibly hard due to all the amazing dishes they were offering.
 They pride themselves on using local and organic products in all their dishes which is something I admire in a restaurant.
 After perusing the menu we deiced to share the Escargot as our appetizer.
 For my entrée I chose the pork chops and my wife chose the Lobster Mac & Cheese.
 After we placed our order so delicious warm bread arrived in a basket….very good indeed.

 Now here comes the “Aaaah” moment.
 Our appetizer arrived and my eyes glazed over.
 The presentation was very good.
 Two large pieces of garlic bread topped with escargot and wild mushrooms in a sherry sauce with chunks of gorgonzola cheese.
 The taste was amazing….
 I can honestly say it’s one of the best things I have ever eaten.
 The flavors were all so fresh and delicious.
 We cleaned the plate and wished for more.

-We loved it here.
-The atmosphere was perfect for a romantic and intimate dinner for two.
-The food is top notch save the crème brulee and the service was great.
-I can’t wait to return for another meal.
+We love it here and have returned here many times over the years for incredible meals.
+The atmosphere her is was perfect for a romantic and intimate dinner for two or for a meal with friends.
+The food is top notch and the service is always great.

 The White Horse Tavern: The oldest tavern in America